experimentarium/times/docs/part-1/03-economic-rationale.md

 demand curve.
 This area is a consumer's analog to a producer's profit;
 more precisely it is the cumulative opportunity gain of all consumers who purchase the commodity at a price lower than the price they would have been willing to pay.
-Thus, for a given quantity Q, the total surplus (suppliers' plus consumers') is simply the area between the two inverse curves situated at the left of Q. It should be clear from {numref}`eq_supply_demand_endogenous` that the total surplus is maximized when Q is exactly equal to the equilibrium quantity Q~E~.
+Thus, for a given quantity $Q$, the total surplus (suppliers' plus consumers') is simply the area between the two inverse curves situated at the left of $Q$.
+It should be clear from {numref}`eq_supply_demand_endogenous` that the total surplus is maximized when $Q$ is exactly equal to the equilibrium quantity $Q_E$~.
 Therefore, we may state (in the single commodity case) the following Equivalence Principle:

 > *"The supply-demand equilibrium is reached when the total surplus is